Content warning: graphic images of racial violence.

-“Strange Fruit” was written by longtime DeWitt Clinton High School English teacher Abel Meeropol in 1937 (shown above with his sons Robert and Michael, the biological children of Ethel and Julius Rosenberg, whom Abel and his wife adopted after the Rosenbergs’ execution).
+“Strange Fruit” was written by a longtime English teacher at DeWitt Clinton High School in the Bronx, Abel Meeropol in 1937 (shown above with his sons Robert and Michael, the biological children of Ethel and Julius Rosenberg, whom Abel and his wife adopted after the Rosenbergs’ execution).
 The text was first published as a poem in a New York City teachers’ union bulletin.

 Meeropol wrote the text after seeing this iconic image of a lynching which took place in Marion, Indiana, in 1930.